 If, as an example, you earned an average of £2,200 a month from your basic NHS salary plus bank work, and your outgoings (rent, bills, car finance, etc) came to £920, your DTI would be 42%, which would put you in good stead with many lenders.

 If you’re a nurse struggling to find a mortgage due to poor credit history, our team is best placed to advise as they know which lenders are most likely to approve you - helping you avoid a rejection and further damage to your credit file.

 When it comes to bad credit, lenders are usually more concerned about how long ago the instance occurred, and the action you’ve taken since to improve your financial situation.

 Often it’s possible to find affordable mortgage deals for bad credit applicants - although this will depend on the severity of the issue, as lenders can be reluctant to lend to those who have received a CCJ, IVA or bankruptcy.

-For more information, take a read of our guide to NHS mortgages and bad credit, or if you’d rather speak to someone you can ask one of our bad credit brokers to check your eligibility.
+For more information, take a read of our guide to NHS mortgages and bad credit, or if you’d rather speak to someone you can ask one of our bad credit brokers.

 Speak to an advisor for the best nurse mortgage rates